loading...

 • Duration: 10 minutes

-Its stunning dark rock face is streaked with pale, pinkish pegmatite bands that create a kind of “painterly” effect.
+The dark rock face is streaked with pale, pinkish bands of pegmatite that create the “painted” effect and give this towering wall its name.

 14. Cedar Point